cal-itp/data-infra/kubernetes/README.md

 # Kubernetes

-> See the [ci README](../ci/README.md) for the specifics of deploying Kubernetes changes via GitOps.
+> :blub: See the [ci README](../ci/README.md) for the specifics of deploying Kubernetes changes via GitOps.
+Only workloads (i.e. applications) are deployed via CI/CD and pull requests; changing the Kubernetes cluster itself (e.g. adding a node pool) is a manual operation.

-> :bulb: Both the Google Kubernetes Engine UI and the Lens Kubernetes IDE are useful GUI tools for interacting with a Kubernetes cluster, though you can get by with `kubectl` on the command line.
+> :notebook: Both the Google Kubernetes Engine UI and the Lens Kubernetes IDE are useful GUI tools for interacting with a Kubernetes cluster, though you can get by with `kubectl` on the command line.

 We deploy our applications and services to a Google Kubernetes Engine cluster.
 If you are unfamiliar with Kubernetes, we recommend reading through [the official tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/) to understand the main components (you do not have to actually perform all the steps).